-Gastric Bypass is a laparoscopic (keyhole) malabsorptive and restrictive surgical procedure that reduces the stomach capacity and the length of bowel available to absorb food.
+A gastric bypass is a laparoscopic (keyhole) malabsorptive and restrictive surgical procedure that reduces the stomach capacity and the length of bowel available to absorb food.

 How does it Work

 Typically patients will lose weight with the the majority losing 50-70% of their excess weight over 2 years.
 The initial weight loss is more rapid but slows over time.
 Weight loss does differ between people.
+Typical hospitalisation is two-three nights.

 All operations have risks, general and specific, this list is not comprehensive but includes the most commonly seen ones.